xtreme8000/BetterSpades/README.md

 * libdeflate
 * and enet

 by yourself or get hold of precompiled binaries.
-Place produced static libaries in `lib/`.
+Place produced static libraries in `lib/`.

 Some files need to be copied to the `src/` directory.